goauthentik/authentik/website/docs/flow/inspector.md

 3. On the Flow's detail page, on the left side under **Execute Flow**, click **with inspector**.

-4. The selected flow will launch in a new browser window, with the Inspector deislayed to the right side.
+4. The selected flow will launch in a new browser window, with the Inspector displayed to the right.

 Alternatively, to launch the inspector a user with the correct permission can add the query parameter `?inspector` to the URL when a flow is designated in the URL; that is when you have a flow open.

 :::info
 Troubleshooting:

-*   If the flow inspector does not launch and a "Bad request" error displays, this is likely because you selected a flow that is not defined in your instance or the flow has a policy bound directly to it that prevents access, so the inspector won't open because the flow can't run results.
+-   If the flow inspector does not launch and a "Bad request" error displays, this is likely either because you selected a flow that is not defined in your instance or the flow has a policy bound directly to it that prevents access, so the inspector won't open because the flow can't run results.
-*   If the flow inspector launches but is empty, you can refresh the browser or advance the flow to load the inspector.
+-   If the flow inspector launches but is empty, you can refresh the browser or advance the flow to load the inspector.
 This can occur when a race condition happens (the inspector tries to fetch the data before the flow plan is fully planned and as such the panel just shows blank).

 :::

 ### Flow Inspector Details